Bifroest/documentation/highlevel_overview/README.md

 database.
 It is critical, because if we lose metrics here, they're gone for good and nothing can help us here.

-Thus data path is short and redundant: First, we have a [Apache Cassandra cluster](http://cassandra.apache.org/), which is highly available and fault-tolerant.
+Thus this data path is short and redundant: First, we have a [Apache Cassandra cluster](http://cassandra.apache.org/), which is highly available and fault-tolerant.
 This cassandra cluster is fed by the `bifroest-stream-rewriter`.
 In our test configuration, the stream-rewriter opens port 9003 and accepts metrics in the `carbon plain text protocol`.
 The pickle protocol is not